-Usually 25-40% of starter is used in a sourdough bread recipe.
+Usually, 25-40% of the starter is used in a sourdough bread recipe.
 To lower the sourness, lower the amount of starter to 10-15%.

-- I know many people say otherwise, but I’ve done a lot of research into this and this is the right way!
+I know many people say otherwise, but I’ve done a lot of research into this and this is right!

 – A higher proof makes sourdough bread more sour

 The more a dough develops, flavour will be imparted through organic acid activity.
 We don’t want a long rise if we want the bread to be sour (but, we’ll come on to this in a minute).

 Push the rise during bulk fermentation and proofing to as long as possible to let the acids develop.

 – The downside of longer proofing time for sourdough